 - Mentored under Dr. Cal Botterill, world renowned Sport Psychologist

 Dr. Jody Burnett is a Registered Doctoral Psychologist (Provisional) who has been providing service to the general public as well as elite athletes for the past 10 years.
 Jody pursued both her academic and professional career in Regina and has successfully established her own consulting firm specializing in high performance training, counselling and research/evaluation.
+Jody serves as Game Plan Advisor to Saskatechewan athletes on a part-time basis

 Jody has experience working with individuals and teams at the regional, provincial and national level.
 Her therapeutic background has allowed athletes and other high performers (police, physicians, surgeons) to access supportive performance enhancement services that aid in the development of goal creation, focusing techniques, stress management, communication, recovery, confidence and resiliency.
 The adoption of these tools and techniques have helped clients to excel in sport, in health and in life.